 So how do you make that transition as pain-free as possible?

-How to a hire a CEO that your founder will love — or, at the very least, accept
+How to a hire a CEO that your founder will love

 To understand how to go about hiring an external CEO, you first need to consider what you’re asking them to do.
 The best start-up CEO will: